pace-neutrons/Horace/documentation/smg/16-serialiser.md

 Anonymous           | 64 + 25 | 89
 Scoped              | 96 + 25 | 121

+## Tag format

-### Tag format
+### Tag Structure

-The tag in the new format is an 1-byte tag where the top 3 bits give the rank of the data, the bottom 5 give the type-tag of the data
+The tag in the new format is a 1-byte (`uint8`) tag where the top 3 bits give the rank of the data, the bottom 5 give the type-tag of the data

 | 128 | 64 | 32 | 16 | 8 | 4 | 2 | 1 |
 |:---:|:--:|:--:|:--:|:-:|:-:|:-:|:-:|